-Next up with Better Homes & Gardens for February, I’ll be giving a room and makeover and I am busy planning for that one already!
+Next up with Better Homes & Gardens UPDATED: see the NEW room [click here]!
+I’ll be giving a room and makeover and I am busy planning for that one already!
 It’s going to be a BIG year here at the cottage, we’ve got so many plans and ideas we want to implement.
 I’m so happy that you all join us & cheer us on… you guys mean the world to me!!

 Cheers to a very happy, healthy & wonderful 2020 for us ALL!! xo Shannon